top of page

 Communicate & Enter

-Parents are informed of competition nomination selections by direct email from the Pathway Manager and asked to register for events via the Academy Competitions Page https://www.teampdfa.co.uk/fencingcompetitions Entries are then bulk processed on Sport80 by the Academy.
+Parents are informed of competition nomination selections by direct email from the Pathway Administrator, as well as regular updates to individual calendars and asked to register for events via the Academy Competitions Page https://www.teampdfa.co.uk/fencingcompetitions Entries are then bulk processed on Sport80 by the Academy.
 This system helps ensure that all our athletes are correctly entered on-time for nominated events, especially those with entry caps.
 Our event tickets include event coaching fees so there will only be one charge per competition.
 We also process yearly British Fencing, EuroFencing and FIE licenses for athletes through our website so that our athletes always have the correct competitive licenses and insurance cover for specific events.

 PDFA Team August Photoshoot-20.jpg